justanr/pynads/README.md

 which represents its "empty" or "zero" value.

 This class also provides a default implementation of mconcat which uses `functools.reduce` and the `mappend` method defined in the instance.
-However, this could likely be replaced by `sum` -- considerations for the future.
 Subclasses of Monoid are welcome to replace `mconcat` with their own versions.

 `pynads` has two monoids: `pynads.List` and `pynads.Map`